davies-jack/ubio-tt/README.md

 ## Considerations

+I have set the default expiry time for instances to 2 hours, or 7200 seconds.
+I chose to do this in seconds instead of hours as MongoDB's index provides a `expireAfterSeconds` option, and working with seconds is much more flexible with timing.

 If there are no groups in the database, the `GET /` route will return a 404 and an error message.

 If a document does not exist when you try to delete it, it will return a 404 and an error message.